-This article focuses on the Content Filtering feature of the Meraki MX Security Appliance.
-This feature is important because it can be utilized to control the type of content can be reached on the Internet.
-This is key when an administrator would like to limit the type of content his/her clients can reach.
+This article focuses on the Content Filtering feature of the Cisco Meraki MX Security Appliance.
+This feature is important because it can be utilized to control the type of content that can be reached on the Internet.
+This is key when an administrator would like to limit the type of content his or her clients can reach.

 Category blocking will block all the websites that contain that type of content.
-URL blocking will block the URL specifically, ranging from the website as a whole, or specific parts of a website.
-More information on this can be found under the MX Content Filtering page.
+URL blocking will block the URL specifically, ranging from the website as a whole to specific parts of a website.
+More information on this can be found on the MX Content Filtering documentation.

-In the above example, any content that relates to government will be blocked because the 'Government' category is selected.
-There is also a Whitelist entry.
-Whitelisted URL's will be permitted before they are blocked by the Category.
-In this case, when a client sends a packet matching the URL of "whitehouse.gov/blog", the packet will be forwarded out allowing the user to reach that website even though the 'Government' category is blocked.
+In the above example, any content that relates to Government will be blocked because the Government category is selected.
+There is also a Whitelisted URL patterns entry.
+Whitelisted URLs will be permitted before they are blocked by the Category.
+In this case, when a client sends a packet matching the URL of "whitehouse.gov/blog", the packet will be forwarded out allowing the user to reach that website even though the Government category is blocked.

 Although the URL "whitehouse.gov/blog" can be reached, the client will only be able to reach that URL.
 If the user tries to reach any other portion of the site that does not begin with that URL, they would be blocked.
 When very specific URLs are blocked (i.e. more specific than whitehouse.gov), it is advised to test the ability to reach the website.
 Other portions of that website may be stored in other areas of the web server, and this will cause the page to appear as broken.